rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 8. Viewing Provider Reports
-The provider reports are located in the following directory: `src/main/java/chocan/report/provider` Under the file name
+The provider reports are located in the following directory: `src/main/java/chocan/report/provider` The file will be saved as name_date.txt

 ### 9. Viewing Manager Reports
-The manager reports are located in the follwoing directory: `src/main/java/chocan/report` Under the file name
+The manager reports are located in the follwoing directory: `src/main/java/chocan/report/manager` The file will be saved as name_date.txt

 ### 10. Viewing EFT Records
 The EFT records are located in the following directory: `src/main/java/chocan/db`